Latest projects we have supported

 The Frederick Ashton Foundation

-£30,000 over three years to support their Shadowing Scheme, which provides training for those who in the future will be responsible for mounting Ashton’s ballets around the world to a high level of quality.
+£30,000 over three years to support their Shadowing Scheme, which provides training for those who will be responsible for mounting Ashton's ballets around the world.

 The Dame Margot Fonteyn Scholarship Fund